-But by partnering Mastercard, GrabPay is now accepted almost everywhere, even overseas.
+By partnering Mastercard, GrabPay is now accepted almost everywhere, even online.
 As long as the store accepts Mastercard, they will accept the GrabPay Mastercard.
 It works like a regular Mastercard — you can swipe and sign it as you would any other card.

 This is mainly a security feature, because it makes credit card theft and fraud much more difficult.
-Although Singapore is quite safe, such crimes are quite prevalent in other countries — even as close as across the causeway in Johor Bahru.
-As such, this feature is particularly useful for travellers.
+Although Singapore is quite safe, such crimes are quite prevalent in other countries — as such, this feature is particularly useful for travellers.

 Of course, the card isn’t actually “numberless”.
 You can still access your card number via your Grab app, so you can make online purchases and retrieve your card details whenever you need.